the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 > **TL;DR:**
 >
-> In this post, I:
-> - discuss themes I navigated during my recent AI/ML job search
-> - share strategies for interview expectations / real problems companies currently face
-> - provide targeted advice for how to demonstrate your value and land your next role
+> In this post, I discuss themes I navigated during my recent AI/ML job search, demystify interview expectations / real problems companies currently face, and provide targeted strategies for how to land your next role with confidence.
 >
 > **Who this post is for:**
 >
-> - AI/ML engineers navigating the current job market — whether you’re actively hunting, passively curious, or just wondering what companies actually care about in 2025.
+> AI/ML engineers navigating the current job market — whether you’re actively hunting, passively curious, or just wondering what companies actually care about in 2025.

 ## 😱 The bad news: I was laid off last month.